sharatkm4/Ethereum-Dapp/README.md

 # Ethereum-DApp
 Ethereum based DApp project as part of Kingsland University course.

-A simple DApp application which is a decentralized marketplace for selling and buying used cars.
+A simple DApp application which provides a decentralized marketplace for selling and buying used cars.